-- 1. Inform the school ASAP, preferably prior to the exam - 2.
-Submit written reason for absence (such as a doctor's certificate, note from parent/care provider etc) to your class teacher on the first day back at school; - 3.
-When no note is supplied or the reason for the absence is unacceptable (such as misreading the exam timetable, truancy or attending a non-school event), a zero will be awarded for the examination missed
+- 1. Inform the school as soon as possible, preferably prior to the exam; - 2.
+Submit written reason for absence (such as a medical certificate, note from parent/care provider etc) to your class teacher on the first day back at school; - 3.
+Where no note is supplied or the reason for the absence is unacceptable (such as misreading the exam timetable, truancy or attending a non-school events) a zero will be awarded for the examination missed.